 You can fix moiré patterns in an editing program like Lightroom or Photoshop.
 Both programs have special tools for removing moiré.
 You can also avoid moire by shooting closer to your subject or using a smaller aperture.

-Colour moire is a part of the moiré effect.
+Color moire is a part of the moiré effect.
 It usually appears in photos of details that are very close to one another.
-The colours tend to be yellow, purple, or green.
-You can generally find colour moiré in photos of patterned suits, t-shirts, and other kinds of fabric.
+The colors tend to be yellow, purple, or green.
+You can generally find color moiré in photos of patterned suits, t-shirts, and other kinds of fabric.